GeorgeSkaria/Car-Price-Prediction-Model/README.md

 This repository contains a Python script for building and evaluating a car price prediction model using machine learning techniques.
 The model is trained to predict car prices based on various features.

 ## Prerequisites
-Python (3.6 or higher)
+Python (3.6 or higher),
-Pandas
+Pandas,
-Matplotlib
+Matplotlib,
-Seaborn
+Seaborn,
 Scikit-learn

 ## Description